InterceptionProjects/bitcoin-clicker-game/README.md

 If you have any issues with the code of a particular file then please send it in the issues tab.

-# Please do not fork this repo and act like you coded the entire game.
+# Please read the license file.